MediaCrush/MediaCrush/README.md

 You will also need to have the daemon running in order to process files.
 To do this, execute:

     python daemon.py

+## Development

+The master branch is a copy of the production site.
+As such, please submit any pull requests in their own feature branch.
+All of our development happens like that, too.
+Follow the coding standards we're already using with your own pull requests.